Governikus/AusweisApp/docs/sdk/commands.rst

 - **value**: The Personal Identification Number (PIN) of the card.
+  This must be 6 digits in an :ref:`auth` workflow.
+If a :ref:`change_pin` workflow is in progress the value must be 5 or 6 digits because of a possible transport PIN.
-  This must be 6 digits if the :ref:`reader` has no keypad, otherwise this parameter must be omitted.
+  If the :ref:`reader` has a keypad this parameter must be omitted.

 .. code-block:: json